 Rice pudding and coconut are both divisive food items, often inviting extreme reactions from supporters as well as loathers.
 As for me, I love both.
-And the sticky, sweet, faintly salty black rice coconut pudding that’s served in Southeast Asian restaurants is even better than the sum of its parts.
+And the sticky, sweet, faintly salty Thai black rice pudding you find in Southeast Asian restaurants is even better than the sum of its parts.
 (San Franciscans can buy a perfect little tub of the stuff at the massive New May Wah mega-market on Clement Street—one of my favorite hangouts.)

 - 1 cup glutinous black rice

 - ½ teaspoon table salt

 - ⅓ cup sugar